I head up the accounts and tax department here at The Peloton and have a passion for all things business.

-Ben dived right into the culture of the Peloton, immediately introducing ‘Banger Friday’, which hasn’t once been missed now in over two years!
-He considers himself very fortunate to be involved in such a welcoming, positive and innovative environment, and for a company that takes such an active interest in all aspects of our clients’ operations.
-He’s convinced that it’s this involvement and breadth of services that enables The Peloton to offer above and beyond the norm for accountancy firms.
-It really is a team effort, and this applies to members of the Peloton family and clients alike.
+I returned to Cornwall in 2014 and dived right into the culture of The Peloton, immediately introducing ‘Banger Friday’, which has been a staple here ever since!
+I consider myself very fortunate to be part of such a welcoming, positive and innovative environment, and working within a company that takes such an active interest in all aspects of our clients’ operations.
+I am convinced that it’s this involvement and breadth of services, coupled with technical competence, that enables The Peloton to offer above and beyond the norm for accountancy firms.

-Ben heads up the Accounts team here at the Peloton and much of his working day is spent overseeing the operations of the department, as well as managing his own portfolio of clients.
+I have run the accounts team here at The Peloton for the past couple of years, and much of my working day is spent overseeing the operations of the department, as well as managing my own portfolio of clients.
 This includes advising on various technical issues and challenges, as well as providing insight into the financial and operational performance of their businesses.
-One thing that The Peloton really prides itself on is our ability to analyse and interpret the performance of a business, and Ben’s experience here is a fantastic asset to the company.
-We are fortunate to have a nationwide client base and, despite our beautiful offices, sometimes there’s nothing that Ben prefers more than hitting the road to visit all the British extremities, ranging from Penzance (easy!) to Edinburgh (less so…).
+One thing that The Peloton prides itself on is our ability to analyse and interpret the performance of a business, and my experience here is a fantastic asset to the company.
+I specialise in the healthcare sector, with a specific focus on dentistry and chiropractic.
+This can be credited (initially at least!) to being surrounded by dental professionals in my personal life – my hygienist/therapist wife Aimey being one of the main ones!

-In his spare time, Ben spreads himself pretty thinly across as many sports as he can.
-Rugby is a major passion of his and against his better judgment, Ben is starting to sign up to the occasional long distance running event.
-He is adamant that he always considered himself to be built for sprinting but, in keeping with our mentality here, challenging conventional wisdom is never a bad idea.
+Outside of accountancy, I am getting to grips with family life following the birth of my son, as well as fudging my way through a number of overly ambitious DIY projects.
+As a keen sports nut, I spread myself pretty thinly across as many sports as I can.
+Rugby is a major passion of mine and, against my better judgment, I am starting to sign up to the occasional long-distance running event.
+I always considered myself to be built for sprinting but, in keeping with our mentality here, challenging conventional wisdom is never a bad idea.